Encouragement for Trusts in Canada

 Lay-led liturgies should follow Divine Worship: The Daily Office (Commonwealth Edition).
 Domus Anglicana can provide support in using this resource.

-Ensure your community has access to Ordinariate prayer books, the Canadian Ordinariate calendar (formerly produced by the now defunct Canadian Deanery but now produced by Domus Anglicana), Ordo, and other relevant materials.
+Ensure your group has access to Ordinariate prayer books, the Canadian Ordinariate calendar, Ordo, and other relevant materials.

 Fellowship is essential in a fragmented and isolating world.
 Establish regular opportunities for shared meals, learning, and spiritual growth.
 Whenever possible, organise retreats, workshops, and in-person gatherings.
 Avoid overreliance on virtual substitutes.